open-amt-cloud-toolkit/docs/docs/GetStarted/manageDevice.md

 [Get Started with REST API Calls](../Tutorials/apiTutorial.md){: .md-button .md-button--primary }

 ### UI Toolkit
-Explore the Open AMT Cloud Toolkit reference implementation console by adding manageability features with prebuilt React components, such as Keyboard, Video, and Mouse (KVM).
+Explore how to add redirection features, such as Keyboard, Video, and Mouse (KVM) and IDE-Redirect (IDER), with prebuilt React components.

 [Get Started with the UI Toolkit](../Tutorials/uitoolkitReact.md){: .md-button .md-button--primary }